 The Octagon House in Watertown, Wisconsin has defining features include rounded towers and tall, narrow windows.

-In the mid 1850’s, architects were building eight sided homes, the octagonal style.
-For some reason, it was assumed that an eight sided home would give the interior better light and ventilation.
+In the mid 1850’s, it was believed that an eight sided home would provide more interior light and better ventilation.

 What Is A Small Victorian House Called?

 Folk Victorians emerged after small homes started featuring elements of Victorian architecture.
 The homes were decorated with pre-fabricated decor.
 Folk Victorian homes rely on an easy floor plan rather that the complex architectural elements indicative of the era.

 A typical Victorian home is a little cheaper upfront, but the cost to maintain it is more expensive than a regular home.
 The maintenance that comes with owning a Victorian home is turn-off for some homebuyers.
 If you don’t have the extra money, then don’t do it.